-We spent part of last week building an dollshouse.
+We spent part of last week building a doll house.
 Are we mad?
 Our home monitoring solution needed an easy and accessible way for people to visualise the resulting data.
-Rather than build a set of flashy dashboards we thought we would visualise it in 3D using a non-state of the art victorian toy – an IoT dollshouse.
+Rather than build a set of flashy dashboards we thought we would visualise it in 3D using a non-state-of-the-art Victorian toy – an IoT dollshouse.

 Article by Connor Moore – responsible for the KnowNow IoT Dollshouse project

 Companies are starting to realise that the data that they are creating through their business creates new value for the company.
 At KnowNow Information we like to help these companies by consulting and providing data services that include data management and analytics.